Buy - Sell Brevard Real Estate

 Get your FICO Score and your Credit Report

 Until recently, one's FICO score was a deep, dark secret, known only to the credit bureaus and lenders.
-Starting a couple of years ago, however, FICO scores became public—in fact you can get yours (along with your credit report) from the three major credit bureaus or directly from FICO.
+Starting a couple of years ago, however, FICO scores became public—in fact you can get yours (along with your credit report) from the three major credit bureaus or directly from FICO or here is a free site AnnualCreditReport.com

-The three credit bureaus charge a modest fee, typically $9-$12, for sending out reports.
-Spend the money and get copies from all three—each may have different data.
+The three credit bureaus and FICO charge a modest fee, typically $9-12, for sending out reports.
+Spend the money and get copies from all three—each can different errors.
 Order your report three to six months before applying for a mortgage—you want plenty of time to correct any errors and avoid being turned down.
-Being turned down also goes into your report—it's a Catch-22.
+Being turned down also goes into your report—it's a black mark.

 The three major credit bureaus are: